 Who can submit an entry?

 Individuals, groups, associations, public institutions and private enterprises are eligible to enter.
 They must, at the time of the judging, be active, extant communities, and must be verifiable through online representation or documentation.
 Community projects may be submitted only by an authorized representative.
 Journalistic, scholarly and artistic works may be submitted only by the author or copyright holder or his/her authorized representative.
 In the case of software, the entry must be an application that is well documented and runs in real time.
 Submissions should be made by the developer(s) and should indicate the type of license granted to those using this software.
 All persons submitting an entry must nominate a proxy in case the winner is unable to appear at the awards ceremony.
-Purely commercially oriented projects are ineligible.
+Purely commercially oriented projects in the sense of product / company advertisement are ineligible.